 You can log into the website and request your deliveries be suspended until you return.
-But what you forgot to sign up before the package was delivered?
+But what if you forgot to sign up before the package was delivered?

 You can send a package to a different location or set to pick up at a FedEx store but not all of these options are free so it pays to hold your packages before you leave.

-The one mind boggling thing about shipments from Amazon.com is you’re never really sure who is going to be delivering your package.
+The one mind-boggling thing about shipments from Amazon.com is you’re never really sure who is going to be delivering your package.
 Will it come via USPS or UPS?
-Or will it be some random dude that drives up to your house and leaves a package by your garage? (apparently that’s a valid delivery method in Florida)
+Or will it be some random dude that drives up to your house and leaves a package by your garage? (apparently, that’s a valid delivery method in Florida)

 While Amazon doesn’t allow you to hold or redirect packages once they’re shipped, there is one option available if you need to order something while you’re out of town.
 Amazon Lockers